OpenSig/opensig-js/README.md

   - `creationBlock` - the registry contract's creation block number (minimises search window when querying for signatures)

-MetamaskProvider takes in addition:
+`MetamaskProvider` extends `BlockchainProvider` and takes in addition:

   - `ethereum` - optional Metamask ethereum provider.
 Defaults to `window.ethereum`

-HTTPProvider takes in addition:
+`HTTPProvider` extends `MetamaskProvider` and takes in addition:

   - `url` - url of the http service, e.g. Infura

-AnkrProvider takes in addition:
+`AnkrProvider` extends `MetamaskProvider` and takes in addition:

   - `endpoint` - url of the Ankr network endpoint, e.g. `https://rpc.ankr.com/multichain`